Sustainability Data

 *Boundary of environmental data aggregation :

-・Within the above boundary of consolidation, the following three organizations (one consolidated subsidiary in Japan and two consolidated subsidiaries overseas) have been omitted from the boundary of data aggregation due to their small size and the difficulty of data aggregation.
+・Within the above boundary of consolidation, the following organizations (two consolidated subsidiaries overseas) have been omitted from the boundary of data aggregation due to their small size and the difficulty of data aggregation.

 ・Small sales offices and service offices are not included in the boundary of the above environmental data aggregation.